tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 Most of the steps outlined in the previous section remain unchanged: applications creating custodial wallets should still create segregated sub-organizations for their end-users to avoid limits (we currently have a maximum of 100 users per organization, whereas an organization can have unlimited sub-organizations).

-The main difference is in the Root Quorum settings: upon creating a new sub-organization, your business' API key is used to bootstrap each end-user organization.
+The main difference is in the Root Quorum settings: upon creating a new sub-organization, your business's API key is used to bootstrap each end-user organization.
 The `CREATE_SUB_ORGANIZATION_V4` activity becomes:

 ```json
 {